Metglyb, 2.5mg+400 mg 40 pcs

 Contraindications

-– hypersensitivity to metformin, glibenclamide or other sulfonylurea derivatives or other components of Metglib;
+– hypersensitivity to metformin, glibenclamide or other sulfonylurea derivatives, as well as to other components of the drug Metglib;

 – diabetic ketoacidosis, diabetic precoma, diabetic coma;

-– renal insufficiency or impaired renal function (creatinine clearance less than 60 ml/min);
+– renal failure or impaired renal function (creatinine clearance less than 60 ml/min);

-– acute conditions that may lead to altered renal function dehydration, severe infection, shock, intravascular administration of iodine-containing contrast agents;
+– acute conditions that can lead to changes in kidney function: dehydration, severe infection, shock, intravascular administration of iodine-containing contrast agents;

-– acute or chronic conditions that are accompanied by tissue hypoxia: heart or respiratory failure, recent myocardial infarction;
+– acute or chronic diseases that are accompanied by tissue hypoxia: cardiac or respiratory failure, recent myocardial infarction;

-– infectious diseases, major surgical interventions, trauma, extensive burns and other conditions requiring insulin therapy;
+– infectious diseases, major surgical interventions, injuries, extensive burns and other conditions requiring insulin therapy;

 – chronic alcoholism, acute alcohol intoxication;